وبلاگ سپهران | Attractions | Persepolis Shiraz🏰

 Ayami relief The role of Hormuz II battle |

-Naqsh-e Rajab is an ancient site known for its rock reliefs and inscriptions from the Sassani Empire that followed the Achaemenid Empire.
+Naqsh-e Rajab is an ancient site known for its rock reliefs and inscriptions from the Sassanian Empire, which followed the Achaemenid Empire.

 Naqsh-e Rajab | First role of the coronation of Ardeshir |